 Unless you have a versatile developer on staff, you will need to bring in an outside company or freelancer to install VICIdial at your call center.
 Installation requires knowledge of Linux, Apache, MySQL, and Asterisk.

 Alternatively, you can pay VICIdial to provide installation and training.
 Charged as a fee for an initial server provisioning, this will set you back $1,000 upfront for one server, with each server costing $500 each after that.

 Maintenance and Development

 You won’t just need a developer for the initial install, though.
-To make modifications, you will also need to hire a qualified web developer with experience architecting and developing enterprise-class applications.
+To make modifications, you will also need to hire a qualified web developer with experience in architecting and developing enterprise-class applications.
 Experienced professionals in this area often cost anywhere from $100-200 per hour.
 And this initial deployment isn’t quick: it often takes months.

 Your need for an outside expert doesn’t end there either.
 Every time an issue arises or bug needs resolving, you will need to call on them.
-(As you’ll see below, downtime and outages are a frequent issue for many teams.)
+(As you’ll see below, downtime and outages are frequent issues for many teams.)
 And if they’re not a dedicated member of your staff, the cost of their work can also come with costly wait times that keep your team from making calls.

 Where VICIdial Falls Short, According to Its Users